Accelerating the adoption

 Voice Activity Detection Comparison

-Open-source void activity detection benchmark compares webRTC Voice Activity Detection by Google and Cobra Voice Activity Detection by Picovoice and allows enterprises what works for them.
+Open-source voice activity detection benchmark compares webRTC Voice Activity Detection by Google and Cobra Voice Activity Detection by Picovoice and allows enterprises what works for them.

-Open-source voice AI comparisons were built internally to ensure we always offer the best-in-class voice AI products.
+Open-source AI model comparisons were built internally to ensure we always offer the best-in-class on-device products.
 We later open-sourced them as a part of our commitment to:

 • providing the best technology to our customers